Alpha Lambda Delta Maria Leonard Book Award

 The recipient of this award is selected by the Art Department and is based on work created by the artist for his or her Senior Exhibition.
 Active participation in the Art Department and potential for succeeding in an arts based career are also factors of consideration.

-Outstanding Senior in Chemistry or Biochemistry
+Outstanding Senior in Chemistry, Biochemistry or Forensics

 This award is presented to a graduating senior with a major in chemistry, biochemistry, or forensic science/biochemistry who has excelled in both classroom and laboratory work.